vedantwpatil/FocusFrame/README.md

 Now we've switched over to using ffmpeg to capture the screen and encode the captured video and getting higher frame rate.

-Optimized screen recording in ffmpeg to automatically detect and record primary screen on macos.
+Optimized screen recording in ffmpeg to automatically detect and record primary screen on macos utilizing goroutines for async screen capture and video render for faster render times.

-Need to restructure the project since all the logic is currently in the main.go file

 ### Current Status

 Working on finding a way to track the mouse to be able to add high quality zoom animations when the mouse is clicked.
+Currently utilizing Cgo to integrate some rust code for the mouse smoothening algorithm while utilizing go with ffmpeg for other effects like the zoom and tracking

-### Potential Features
+## Potential Features

+- Adding cursor hiding for when the cursor is static
 - Adding audio to the screen recording
 - Adding webcam for camera feedback
 - Adding GUI for user to choose screens and capture area